Sumsky21/sumsky21.github.io/_pages/about.md

 - -->

 # 📖 Educations
-- *2022.09 - Present*, Msc in Computer Science and Technology, Institute of Computing Technology, Chinese Academy of Sciences.
+- *2022.09 - Present*, Msc & PhD (Successive) in Computer Science and Technology, Institute of Computing Technology, Chinese Academy of Sciences.
 - *2018.09 - 2022.06*, Bsc in Artificial Intelligence, Beihang University.